alesiong/codec-rust/README.md

     -I string: use `string` as input instead of stdin (= insert `const -C` before) -F file: use content of `file` as input instead of stdin (= insert `cat -c -F` before) -O file: use `file` as output instead of stdout (= append `tee -O` after)
+    -h: print usage and exit

 codecs:
-    a list of codecs(en/de-coders), input will be passed and transformed from left to right
+    a list of **codec**s(en/de-coders), input will be passed and transformed from left to right (i.e. the output for a codec is the input for the next)

 codec:
-    codec-name codec-options
+    codec-name [codec-options]

 codec-options:
     lower case options are switch(boolean) options, so they take no argument.

     upper case options take one argument. the argument can be provided with plain string or by sub-codecs syntax: [plain-string codecs].

+sub-codecs syntax:
+    [ plain-string codecs ]

-If you use sub-codecs syntax, the codecs inside [] will be run on `plain-string` as input, and the output is used as the argument.
+    The codecs inside [] will be run on `plain-string` as input, and the output is used as the argument.
 ```